nicholas-wan/web-project-zera-medicine/Readme.md

 No installation or downloads are required!
 Follow these instructions to use our app!

 ## Step 1a:
-Locate the telegram bot from our website
+Locate the telegram bot from our website.
 <p align="center">
   <kbd>
   <img width="200" height="auto" src="https://user-images.githubusercontent.com/36837883/44831927-2eaea900-ac5b-11e8-8815-bebd46b026ee.png">